A man came from Baal-shalishah, bringing food from the first fruits to the man of God: twenty loaves of barley and fresh ears of grain in his sack.

-We can find ourselves in situations beyond our abilities to cope.
+We can sometimes find ourselves in situations beyond our abilities to cope, when the gap between the resources at our disposal and the issue to be dealt with seems too great.
+We feel a sense of helplessness which drains us of the energy to tackle the problem.
 The challenge seems simply too great to be faced.
 In this gospel we have an example of that kind of apparent powerlessness.
 Jesus and the disciples are faced with a very large crowd of hungry people in a deserted place.
 They need to be fed and the resources to feed them don't appear to be there.
 The sense of being overwhelmed by the task that needs doing is audible in the comments that Jesus' disciples make.
 Philip states, 'Two hundred denarii would only buy enough to give them a small piece each.'
 Andrew comments that there is a small boy present with five barley loaves and two fish, but he asks rather despairingly, 'What is that between so many?'
 I am sure that people who work for aid agencies like Trocaire, Concern, Goal and Gorta often found themselves in a similar situation in those parts of the world ravaged by conflict and famine.
 The huge need outstrips the available resources.
 Yet, in that situation such workers always do whatever they can with whatever resources they have at their disposal.
 They don't despair; they tackle the situation as best as they can.

-Seeing the hungry crowd and the scarce number of loaves, Jesus was aware of the enormity of the task of feeding them all.
-But he did not share the apostles' sense of defeatism.
-He saw that in some way the small boy with the five barley loaves and two fish was the key to feeding five thousand people.
-We cannot imagine what exactly happened on that day out in the wilderness but it is clear that the small boy with his few barley loaves and a couple of fish played a vital role.
-It was just enough food for a simple meal for a poor family.
-Yet the boy was willing to part with his barley loaves and his fish.
-When he handed them over, in some mysterious way, Jesus was able to work with the young boy's generous gift to feed everyone.
-One generous boy was the key to feeding the multitude.
-One person's generosity gave Jesus the opening that he needed.
-Through small and willing gifts, something powerful can still happen, in our time.
+Jesus was just as aware as his disciples of the enormity of the task and the apparent lack of resources.
+However, he did not share their sense of defeatism.
+He saw that in some way the small boy with the five barley loaves and two fish was the key to feeding the vast crowd.
+We cannot be certain what exactly happened on that day in the wilderness but it seems certain that the small boy with his few barley loaves and fish played a very important role.
+There was only enough food there for a simple meal for a poor family.
+Yet, he was willing to part with his barley loaves and fish; he handed them over to Jesus and, in some mysterious way, Jesus was able to work with the young boy's generous gift to feed everyone.
+One generous boy was the beginning of the feeding of the multitude.
+The boy's generosity gave Jesus the opening that he needed.
+In and through this small boy's simple gift, Jesus worked powerfully.

-All of the evangelists see a link between what happened in the desert that day and what happened at the Last Supper and what happens at every Eucharist.
+All four evangelists saw a connection between what happened in the wilderness on that day and what happened at the Last Supper and what happens at every Eucharist.
 Just as Jesus transformed the small boy's simple gifts of five barley loaves and two fish into a feast for thousands, so he transforms our simple gifts of bread and wine into a spiritual feast for all, the bread of life and the cup of salvation.
 The way the Lord works in the Eucharist is how he works in the rest of our lives.
 He takes the little we offer to him and by means of it, in the words of Saint Paul, he is 'able to accomplish abundantly far more than all we can ask or imagine.'
+[Martin Hogan]

-Today's Old Testament and Gospel tell of the feeding of hungry people.
-Elijah's miracle for the poor widow came towards the end of a long drought and famine, and the kindly action of a well-wisher enabled the prophet to feed his hungry community.
+Today's Old Testament and Gospel readings tell of the feeding of hungry people.
+Elijah's miracle, for the poor widow, came towards the end of a long drought when famine raged in the land of Israel, and the kindly action of a well-wisher enabled the prophet to feed his hungry community.